PKU-Alignment/omnisafe/docs/source/foundations/notations.rst

             Vector
             ^^^
-            A vector is an ordered finite list of numbers.
-            Typically, vectors are written as vertical arrays surrounded by square brackets, as in the following example:
+            A vector is a mathematical object representing a quantity that has both magnitude and direction.
+It is an ordered finite list of numbers that can be written as a vertical array surrounded by square brackets, as shown in the following example:

             .. math::